micanogueira/micanogueira.github.io/content/timeline/Joined_URef.md

 During my first year at the Technical University of Munich (TUM), I found myself facing a challenge that I didn’t predict, however obvious it may seem: adapting to the routine of studying abroad.
 When planning my second year, I decided to slow down a little, decrease my workload for the following semesters and engage in extracurricular activities to have a more meaningful experience at university.

-Among the incredible hundreds of [student clubs at TUM] (https://www.tum.de/en/community/campus-life/student-clubs), I found the Environmental Department of the Student Council (URef *- Referat für Umwelt*)<sup>1</sup> to be an inspiring way to make a difference.
+Among the incredible hundreds of [student clubs at TUM](https://www.tum.de/en/community/campus-life/student-clubs), I found the Environmental Department of the Student Council (URef *- Referat für Umwelt*)<sup>1</sup> to be an inspiring way to make a difference.
 Since day one I was warmly welcomed and immediately felt excited to be part of a community of students dedicated to improve sustainability in the university.
 I began supporting the department wherever needed, particularly assisting the HR team with internal events and recruiting new members.

 ## Environmental Lecture Series